foreverstupid/Lang/README.md

 ## Built-in functions

 Lang has built-in library of functions that needn't be described to be used.
-For example, there are console IO built-in functions `sys.read` and `sys.write`, string length getting function `sys.length` etc. All built-in functions are described [here](#built-ins-library).
+For example, there are console IO built-in functions `sys.read` and `sys.write`.
+All built-in functions are described [here](#built-ins-library).

 ## Expression